-There’s more to Stephanie than just a sassy mouth, wicked sense of humour, and her signature red lipstick.
+There’s more to Stephanie than just a sassy mouth, a wicked sense of humor, and her signature red lipstick.
 Her passion for life comes from her life experience, and sharing her story is just part of the fun.

 Chapter 1: In the Beginning

-Born in regional Queensland, in Australia, Stephanie was in love with the written word from an early age.
+Born in regional Queensland, Australia, Stephanie was in love with the written word from an early age.
 An avid and early reader, her first love was Enid Blyton books.
-She always knew she would write stories, and from early on she found comfort in reading, and writing stories.
+She always knew she would write stories, and from early on, she found comfort in reading and writing stories.

 Chapter 2: The Bit In Between

-She spent most of her early life heavily involved in Scouting – a passion she continued up until the day she left Australia.
-Her love for theatre was sparked by the Brisbane Gang Show and Rochedale Revue that she was an enthusiastic cast and crew member for both.
-Infamous for her backstage shenanigans and larger than life on stage presence (no one will forget the French Maid Incident!).
+She spent most of her early life heavily involved in Scouting – a passion she continued until she left Australia.
+Her love for theatre was sparked by the Brisbane Gang Show and Rochedale Revue, and she was both an enthusiastic cast and crew member.
+She is infamous for her backstage shenanigans and larger-than-life on-stage presence (no one will forget the French Maid Incident!).

 And boy, what an adventure that one was!

 Starting life in the Netherlands wasn’t too bad.
 She volunteered with the local ex-pat group and started Dutch courses to learn the language.
 All was great until she fell pregnant with twins.
 The pregnancy was complicated, and her girls were delivered at 31 weeks with a rare disease called Twin Anemia Polycythemia Sequence.